adamdonen/champion/index.md

 ## **JSN Fab (9th Place)**

-Third in points but ninth in standings is insane.
-As someone who calculates probabilities for a living, not even you could have seen that coming.
-I appreciate you standing up for the integrity of the league with such ferociousness. 🫡
+Third in points, ninth in standings is sad but a first team all pro dovmocracy performance standing up for the integrity of leauge is nothing to be ashamed of.
+Spend less time studying for useless actuarial exams and more time on whats actually important, fantasy football, and maybe you'll get back to the podium someday. 🫡

 <div class="responsive-video">
   <video controls>